mitrefireline/simfire/docs/source/contributing.md

 # Contributing

+Right now, submission of [issues](https://github.com/mitrefireline/simfire/issues) and [pull requests](https://github.com/mitrefireline/simfire/pulls) through GitHub is the best way to suggest changes, and those will have to be applied and merged on the internal MITRE GitLab and mirrored to GitHub.
+This process may change in the future.

+## Contributing for MITRE Employees

 Contributing to the SimFire codebase ([GitLab](https://gitlab.mitre.org/fireline/simfire)) requires a process to be followed.
 This page will explain how to follow that process and will provide some tools to make local development easier.

 **Some guidlines**: